JackTHerbert/wl4_jth/README.md

 ## Quickstart Guide
 - Download [Poptracker](https://github.com/black-sliver/PopTracker/releases)
-- Download this repository as a .zip file
+- Download this repository as a .zip file (Or grab the latest release in [the releases page](https://github.com/JackTHerbert/wl4_jth/releases))
 - Place this .zip into Poptracker's 'packs' folder
 - Launch Poptracker, select the Wario Land 4 pack
-- Connect to AP and select your difficulty
+- Connect to AP, select your difficulty, and select the required number of jewel pieces
 - Enjoy!